 You’ve worked your entire life to build the wealth you have, so the last thing you want is to have to hand it over if you wind up needing long-term care in a nursing home or an assisted living facility.
-One way to avoid paying for nursing home costs is to apply for Medicaid, but there is a strict asset and income limit that makes most retirees ineligible for Medicaid benefits for long-term care.
+One way to avoid paying out of pocket for long-term care costs is to apply for Medicaid, but there is a strict asset and income limit that makes most retirees ineligible for Medicaid benefits for long-term care.

 Your non-countable assets (those that would not be included in paying for care) and countable assets (those that could be used to pay for care) determine your eligibility for Medicaid for Nursing Homes.

-Examples of countable assets include cash, retirement plan accounts, taxable investment accounts, checking and savings accounts, certificates of deposit, and any real estate you own besides your principal residence).
+Examples of countable assets include cash, retirement plan accounts, taxable investment accounts, checking and savings accounts, certificates of deposit, and any real estate you own besides your primary residence).

-If you’re over the asset limit and can’t qualify for Medicaid, you may be advised to “spend down” your countable assets, either by paying off bills, gifting money to family and friends, making charitable donations, or using countable assets to invest in non-countable assets.
+If you’re over the asset limit and can’t qualify for Medicaid benefits, you may be advised to “spend down” your countable assets, either by paying off bills, gifting money to family and friends, making charitable donations, or using countable assets to invest in non-countable assets.

 - Paying off large debts (like car loans or mortgages)

 - Buying medical equipment not covered by insurance (such as hearing aids or glasses)